-The first is to use your thermometer to measure the temperature of a fresh cup of ice water.
-In a clear glass, place a handful of ice cubes and then add pre-cooled water to the top of the cubes, using a spoon to stir for 15 seconds.
-You should then insert your thermometer into the center of the glass and stir constantly for 15 seconds.
-It is important to keep 2 inches of the stem submerged and the thermometer in motion in order to read with much greater precision.
-If the temperature reads 32 degrees Fahrenheit after 15 seconds, your Thermopro Food Thermometer is well calibrated and ready to use.
+The first way is to measure the temperature of a glass of ice water.
+Start by placing a handful of ice cubes into a glass and fill it with pre-cooled water.
+Use a spoon to stir for 15 seconds, and then insert the thermometer probe into the center of the glass, again stirring for an additional 15 seconds.
+For best results, submerge the probe 2 inches below the water surface and keep the thermometer in motion.
+If the temperature reads 32°F after completing these steps, your ThermoPro Food Thermometer is well calibrated and ready to use.

-Once you’ve determined that your thermometer is working correctly, it is important to ensure that your method for gauging the temperature is accurate as well.
-Your thermometer will read with much greater precision if you place it in the center of the thickest part of the food, carefully steering clear of bone and fat.
-This section of the food will have the lowest temperature and gives you a true indication of how well-cooked the entire piece of meat or food item is.
+Once you’ve determined that your thermometer is working correctly, it is important to ensure that your method for gauging temperatures is accurate as well.
+Your thermometer will read with much greater precision if you place it in the center of the thickest part of the food, and away from bone and fat.
+The lowest temperature of your food is found here, giving you a truer indication of how well-cooked your meat is as a whole.

-The best way to find the thickest part of the food is to insert the ThermoPro Food Thermometer into the food in the section that appears deepest.
+The best way to find the thickest part of the food is to insert your meat thermometer into the deepest part.
 Slowly push it further into the food, watching the temperature on the display.
-The temperature should get cooler as you get closer to the center since the heat takes longest to reach that part.
-Once the temperature begins to creep up again, you’ve gone just past the center and can pull back.
+The temperature should become cooler as you get closer to the center since it takes the longest time for heat to reach that part.
+Once the temperature begins to creep up again, you’ve gone past the center, and need to pull back.

-The best way to avoid over or undercooking your meat is to take frequent readings, starting well before the meat reaches its desired temperature.
+The best way to avoid over or undercooking your meat is to take frequent readings.
+Take care to begin this well before the meat reaches the desired temperature.
 It is important not to take any temperature readings prior to the first flip of the meat.
 Until then, the meat will only be cooking from one side and the internal temperature will not be in the center.

-After you have flipped it, the meat will begin cooking evenly and the internal temperature will be more reliable.
-You should continue to use the thermometer of the steak every few minutes to monitor the approach toward the target internal temperature.
-Since it can be very hot over the grill or in the oven, your Thermopro Food Thermometer will take fast and accurate temperature readings so that you do not burn or harm your skin in the process.
+After you have flipped it, the meat will begin cooking evenly and its internal temperature will become more stable.
+Continue to use the thermometer every few minutes to monitor the approach toward the target temperature.
+Since cooking temperatures can become very hot, use a ThermoPro Food Thermometer to take fast and accurate temperature readings so that you do not burn or harm your skin in the process.

-One of the secrets to a safe and delicious meat entree is ensuring that you cook it to just the right temperature.
-With a Thermopro Food Thermometer and these helpful tips, you will be a master at perfectly cooking steak, chicken or pork any time they are on your menu.
+One of the secrets to a safe and delicious meat entrée is to find a method that allows you to cook it to just the right temperature.
+With a ThermoPro Food Thermometer and these helpful tips, you can become a master at perfectly cooking steak, chicken, or pork!